microsoft/Logic-App-STD-Advanced-Tools/README.md

 11. **-?/[command] -?** help of the command

 ## Release Note
+2023-04-05
+1. Added warning message for RestoreAll command since if there's any invalid workflows in storage table, it might cause unexpected behavior for Logic App runtime.
+2. Added a new command "ListWorkflows" to list all the existing workflows in storage table.
+3. Added a new command "RestoreSingleWorkflow" to only restore a particular workflow.

 2023-03-02
 1. Added command description.
 2. Added an experimental command - "IngestWorkflow" which could bypass workflow validation and ingest workflow definition in Storage Table.
 In some situation, the worklfow definition could be failed, but the definiton still can work as expected (eg: using expression for dynamic assign API connection).